Vanderbilt University Scholarships (2025–2026)

 Vanderbilt’s signature merit awards are some of the most generous in the nation, but they are highly selective.
 Students must complete a separate scholarship application in their MyAppVU portal by December 1.
 Recipients are chosen not just for top academics, but also for leadership, service, and unique contributions to campus life.

-*GPA/test profiles are estimates based on past recipient data and program descriptions; Vanderbilt does not publish official cutoffs.
+*GPA/test profiles and eligibility are based on Vanderbilt-published descriptions and past recipient data; the university does not publish official cutoffs.

 Competitive Scholarship FAQ